Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Christmas trees

 Be sure to select a fresh tree.
 If a needle breaks when it is bent, it is fresh.
 If it just bends, it has already started to dry out.
 Be sure a fresh cut is made before putting tree in the stand, and immediately give the tree all the water it will drink.
-Spraying your tree with Cloud Cover will add to the life and safety of the tree, as will adding a tree preservative to the water in the bowl.
+Spraying your tree with Wilt Pruf will add to the life and safety of the tree, as will adding a tree preservative to the water in the bowl.

 Winter Weather